aakechin/cutPrimers/README.md

 * **Biopython** - with: `pip install biopython`
 * **regex** - you can install it with: `pip install regex`
 * **argparse** - you can install it with: `pip install argparse`
+* **pysam** - you can install it with: `pip install pysam` or download it from https://pypi.org/project/pysam/.
+With pysam you need to install cython.

 ## Installation
 cutPrimers does not require any installations